chesslablab/chess-data/README.md

 #### 3.3. `status()`

-Get the status of the game at any time.
+Gets the current status of the game.

     $status = $game->status();